 - Formulate plans for further development of assessment expertise.

-- Judge whether Ans is a useful addition to their assessment practice.
+- Comply to the use of digital assessment and judge whether it is a useful addition to your assessment practice.

 The content covers: